-- (a) Auditor's expert An individual or organization possessing expertise in a field other than accounting or auditing, whose work in that field is used by the auditor to assist the auditor in obtaining sufficient appropriate audit evidence.
-An auditor's expert may be either an auditor's internal expert (who is a partner or staff, including temporary staff, of the auditor's firm or a network firm), or an auditor's external expert.
+- 6. For purposes of the SLAuSs, the following terms have the meanings attributed below: - (a) Auditor's expert An individual or organization possessing expertise in a field other than accounting or auditing, whose work in that field is used by the auditor to assist the auditor in obtaining sufficient appropriate audit evidence.
+An auditor's expert may be either an auditor's internal expert (who is a partner3 or staff, including temporary staff, of the auditor's firm or a network firm), or an auditor's external expert.
 (Ref: Para.
 A1-A3) - (b) Expertise Skills, knowledge and experience in a particular field. - (c) Management's expert An individual or organization possessing expertise in a field other than accounting or auditing, whose work in that field is used by the entity to assist the entity in preparing the financial statements.